AlexanderDesmond/The-Game-of-Life/README.md

 Implementation of Conway's _Game of Life_.

+Users can switch between a simple black and white version or a heatmap version which visualises activity.

 **Rules:**

 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.